Heaxeus/PEAKapalooza/README.md

 - Turn off Blizzards/Rain/Tornados!
 - Make Tornados faster!
 - Make Fog constantly approach (currently up to Caldera)!
 - Abseiling (Peak->Beach) mode!
-Climb from the Peak to the Beach! (currently only works in Singleplayer)
+Climb from the Peak to the Beach!

 ## How to Use

 - Once in the Airport, open the Passport.
 There should be a button near the checkmark to go to the mod page.

+For Abseiling (Peak->Beach) mode, upon start, wait until everyone is teleported to the Peak.
+This will take a moment.

 ## Requirements